imagej/imagej.github.io/_pages/plugins/trackmate/trackers/trackmate-trackastra.md

 When in the tracker selection step, pick **Trackastra**.
 This panel should then be displayed:

-{% include img src="/media/plugins/trackmate/trackers/trackastra/trackmate-trackastra-05" align='center' width='200' %}
+{% include img src="/media/plugins/trackmate/trackers/trackastra/trackmate-trackastra-05" width='30' %}
-{% include img src="/media/plugins/trackmate/trackers/trackastra/trackmate-trackastra-06" align='center' width='200' %}
+{% include img src="/media/plugins/trackmate/trackers/trackastra/trackmate-trackastra-06" width='300' %}

 We don't have to change much.
 The first item lets you select a conda environment among the list of those TrackMate discovered.